EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

 ratingcounter.shape
 >>>(1428, 2)
 </pre>
-The number of movies is reduced to 1428.
-You may think that the number of discarded movies is too big (7638); but in a real life problem, you'll see that it becomes practically very hard to recommend any movie with good accuracy if there are too many movies to recommend.
-Also, a recommendation algorithm aims to push a customer to more popular choices because they are sold more often.
+The number of movies is reduced to 1.428.
+You may think that the number of discarded movies is too big (7.638); but in a real life problem, you'll see that it becomes practically very hard to recommend any movie with good accuracy if there are too many movies to recommend.
+Also, a recommendation algorithm aims to push customers to more popular choices because they are sold more often.
 <pre>
 reducer = df.movieId.isin(ratingcounter.movieId)
 df = df[reducer]